mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 ## Contributing

-Contributions welcome; Please submit all pull requests against master branch.
+Contributions welcome!
+Please submit all pull requests against master branch.
 If your pull request contains JavaScript patches or features, you should fully cover the code with unit tests.
 Thanks!

 ## Author